GuanceCloud/terraform-provider-guance/docs/index.md

 ### Optional

-- `endpoint` (String) URI for Guance Cloud API.
-May also be provided via GUANCE_ENDPOINT environment variable.
+- `region` (String) Region for Guance Cloud API.
+May also be provided via GUANCE_REGION environment variable.
+- `token` (String, Sensitive) Access token for Guance Cloud API.
+May also be provided via GUANCE_TOKEN environment variable.